-Chapter 7: Labour And Its Uniting Power
+Chapter 7: Labor And Its Uniting Power - Its Strength - Its Weakness - Its Greater Strength

 A great people's movement is now the only power that will save and redeem the nation.
-I think there is no more significant factor in the getting ready for this great purpose than the splendid companies of men that are bringing themselves together in our Labour Unions and Brotherhoods and Federations.
+I think there is no more significant factor in the getting ready for this great purpose than the splendid companies of men that are bringing themselves together in our Labor Unions and Brotherhoods and Federations.
 And among them is, it must be said, some of our princely citizenship.

-I know that there are various opinions held in regard to the purposes and even the good of our labour unions.
-This can be said, however, and without any fear of successful contradiction, that those who know most of them and what they have accomplished, and most of the business and labour world in general, realize the splendid results they have already achieved and the equally important work that is yet before them.
-Certainly upon their wise and intelligent growth and development depends much that will make for the highest welfare of our coming institutions.
+I know that there are various opinions held in regard to the purposes and even the good of our labor unions.
+This can be said, however, and without any fear of successful contradiction, that those who know most of them and what they have accomplished, and most of the business and labor world in general, realize the splendid results thev have already achieved and the equally important work that is yet before them.
+Certainly upon their intelligent and arowth wise and development depends much that will make for the highest welfare of our coming institutions.

-I know that there are those who have doubted even the right of labour combining in this way, to say nothing of the expediency of it.
-It is not only right and expedient, as I view it, that labour should so organize, but it is also absolutely necessary that it do so, necessary not only for its own good and welfare, but also for the good and the welfare of the very nation itself.
+I know that there are those who have doubted even the right of labor combining in this way, to say nothing of the expediency of it.
+It is not only right and expedient, as I view it, that labor should so organize, but it is also absolutely necessary that it do so, necessary not only for its own good and welfare, but also for the good and the welfare of the very nation itself.

-It has been the history of labour that what it has gained for itself - and it has gained much - it has gained entirely through its own efforts.
+It has been the history of labor that what it has gained for itself - and it has gained much - it has gained entirely through its own efforts.

-Those who are at all acquainted with the conditions of labour in times past, and especially prior to the present century, know out of what a condition of bondage it has gradually lifted itself.
+Those who are at all acquainted with the conditions of labor in times past, and especially prior to the present century, know out of what a condition of bondage it has gradually lifted itself.
 It was at one time in that condition in which it had literally no rights that were considered as belonging to human beings.
-Before considering the matter farther it is interesting to note that in the industrial world, the captains of industry - the employers, had this same fight for liberty and for justice, and they are now, mark you, not such a great way ahead of that larger class called wage-workers.
+Before considering the matter further it is interesting to note that in the industrial world, the captains of industry - the employers - had this same fight for liberty and for justice, and they are now, mark you, not such a great ways ahead of that larger class called wage-workers.